Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Results and Discussion

 The results in Table~\ref{nuinsseg_res} show the segmentation performance for the NuInsSeg dataset.
 NuInSeg is the largest test dataset used in this study, with 665 images that are derived from 31 different human and mouse organs.
-Therefore, this dataset can be considered the most important dataset to show the generalization capability of the proposed method, and hence we describe its results separately.
-As the results show, we observe the same trend of superior performance of the proposed method (both fourth and fifth rows) in comparison to the baseline model.
-However, the difference between baseline and prospered segmentation performance is more evident for the NuInsSeg dataset (5.77\%, 5.36\%, and 5.27\% for Dice, AJI, and PQ score, respectively).
-The proposed method with TTSN also outperforms the other applied normalization techniques (1.95\% for Dice, 1.75\% for AJI, and 0.93\% for PQ score, respectively for the offline normalization method, and 5.92\% for Dice, 6.01\% for AIJ and 6.33\% for PQ score, respectively for the extended offline normalization strategy).
+Therefore, this dataset can be considered the most important dataset to show the generalization capability of the proposed method, and hence, we describe its results separately.
+As the results show, we observe the same trend of superior performance of the proposed method (both fifth and sixth rows) in comparison to the baseline model.
+However, the average difference between baseline and proposed segmentation performance is more evident for the NuInsSeg dataset (4.9\%, 5.4\%, and 5.9\% for Dice, AJI, and PQ score, respectively).
+The proposed method with TTSN also outperforms the other applied normalization techniques (3.4\% for Dice, 3.1\% for AJI, and 2.5\% for PQ score, respectively for the offline normalization method, and 6.8\% for Dice, 6.4\% for AIJ and 5.9\% for PQ score, respectively for the extended offline normalization strategy, and 1.7\% for Dice, 2.8\% for AIJ and 2.7\% for PQ score, respectively for the offline normalization with atlas image approach).
 For qualitative comparison, we show sample segmentation results from the baseline model and the proposed method in Fig.~\ref{fig:compare_res}.

+The derived standard deviations of the results indicate that the obtained outcomes from the proposed model with TTSN are highly robust, with an average standard deviation of 0.28\%, 0.34\%, and 0.47\% for Dice, AJI, and PQ scores, respectively.
+Similarly, the model remains robust even without TTSN, with an average standard deviation of 0.41\%, 0.48\%, and 0.6\% for Dice, AJI, and PQ scores, respectively.